lhr-solar/BPS/Docs/source/Software/Tasks.rst

     conditions can be found :ref:`here <Design Requirements>`.

 Functionality:
     1) All other tasks are prevented from running.
-This is because this is the highest priority task.
+This is because this is the highest priority task and interrupts are disabled.

     2) The contactor is turned off.